Ha5hBr0wn/Kibisis.jl/README.md

 ```

 # LRUSet
-Pandora provides an implementation of a set using LRU semantics in `LRUSet{T}`.
+Kibisis provides an implementation of a set using LRU semantics in `LRUSet{T}`.
 When the size of the set grows larger than the set's capcity items are vacated.
 Insertion, membership queries, and iteration in order of most recently used are all fast.
 The type parameter `T` is the type of the elements in the set.

 ## Usage
 ```
-using Pandora
+using Kibisis

-lru = Pandora.LRUSet{Int64}(3) # Creates an LRUSet with capacity 3
+lru = Kibisis.LRUSet{Int64}(3) # Creates an LRUSet with capacity 3

-Pandora.pushpop!(lru, 1) # Inserts 1
+Kibisis.pushpop!(lru, 1) # Inserts 1
-Pandora.pushpop!(lru, 2) # Inserts 2
+Kibisis.pushpop!(lru, 2) # Inserts 2
-Pandora.pushpop!(lru, 3) # Inserts 3
+Kibisis.pushpop!(lru, 3) # Inserts 3
-Pandora.pushpop!(lru, 1) # Moves 1 to being recently used
+Kibisis.pushpop!(lru, 1) # Moves 1 to being recently used

-popped_items::Vector{Int64} = Pandora.pushpop!(lru, 4) # Inserts 4, vacates 2
+popped_items::Vector{Int64} = Kibisis.pushpop!(lru, 4) # Inserts 4, vacates 2

 popped_items == [2] # true
 2 in lru # false